hc-tcg/hc-tcg/QUESTIONS.md

 # When scar uses shis deathloop ability and also holds a totem, should the totem be removed or stay when knocked out?
 # Using Hypno & Bow/Crossbow, can I decide to attack two different afk hermits?
 # When I use Efficiency with Hypno without any items, can I still attack an AFK hermit?
+# What does it mean that "attack misses" for Pearl's special move.
+Does it just mean damage is 0, or that also special move actions won't happen? (e.g. etho's blue fire is not applied)